kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 	- Rem suggested a middle ground - we pursue the dragon, use it to talk to Agnes, if she won't agree to trade the bracer then we proceed with Lucious's plan.
 	- Perse gave Valindra a big hug.
 	- Long rest
 - We left to fight the dragon.
 Human tracks, Vera Fontaine's camp.
+We debated if we wanted to join her, we let Valindra decide.
+Valindra approached, thought it was a good idea.
+Vera is alone.
+	- Her companions died.
+They found the dragon, it killed them then flew away to its lair.
+She does look roughed up/blistered.
+About a day and half ago.
+	-